zack781/zack781.github.io/aboutme.markdown

 permalink: /aboutme/
 ---

-I'm currently a student at New York University majoring in _Computer Engineering_ with a minor in _Applied Physics_.
-My interest lie in real-time application, cloud computing, and networking.
+I'm currently a student at New York University pursuing a major in _Computer Engineering_ with a minor in _Applied Physics_.
+My interest lies in real-time application, cloud computing, and networking.
 I am aspired to build new technology that can make the world a better place.

 In my free time, I enjoy reading Medium articles and watching documentaties.